amanzi/amanzi/doc/input_spec/archive/AmanziNativeSpecV7.rst

 The following parameters are common for all supported engines.

-* `"timestep control method`" [string] specifies timestep control method for chemistry subcycling.
+* `"time step control method`" [string] specifies time step control method for chemistry subcycling.
   Choose either "fixed" (default) or "simple".
-For option "fixed", timestep is fixed.
+For option "fixed", time step is fixed.
-  For option "simple", the timestep is adjusted in response to stiffness of system of equations based on a simple scheme.
-This option require the following parameters: `"timestep cut threshold`", `"timestep cut factor`", `"timestep increase threshold`", and `"timestep increase factor`".
+  For option "simple", the time step is adjusted in response to stiffness of system of equations based on a simple scheme.
+This option require the following parameters: `"time step cut threshold`", `"time step cut factor`", `"time step increase threshold`", and `"time step increase factor`".

-* `"timestep cut threshold`" [int] is the number of Newton iterations that if exceeded will trigger a timestep cut.
+* `"time step cut threshold`" [int] is the number of Newton iterations that if exceeded will trigger a time step cut.
 Default is 8.

-* `"max timestep (s)`" [double] is the maximum timestep that chemistry will allow the MPC to take.
+* `"max time step (s)`" [double] is the maximum time step that chemistry will allow the MPC to take.

-* `"initial timestep (s)`" [double] is the initial timestep that chemistry will ask the MPC to take.
+* `"initial time step (s)`" [double] is the initial time step that chemistry will ask the MPC to take.

-* `"timestep cut factor`" [double] is the factor by which the timestep is cut.
+* `"time step cut factor`" [double] is the factor by which the time step is cut.
 Default is 2.0

-* `"timestep increase threshold`" [int] is the number of consecutive successful timesteps that will trigger a timestep increase.
+* `"time step increase threshold`" [int] is the number of consecutive successful time steps that will trigger a time step increase.
 Default is 4.

-* `"timestep increase factor`" [double] is the factor by which the timestep is increased.
+* `"time step increase factor`" [double] is the factor by which the time step is increased.
 Default is 1.2

 * `"free ion initial guess`" [double] provides an estimate of the free ion concentration for solutes.
   It used to help convergence of the initial solution of the chemistry.
 If this parameter is absent,